 Join us on Snapchat – aconferences – for your daily philosophical thought of the day, plus access to free resources.

-Recently awarded a Farmington Fellowship, to study at Harris Manchester College, Oxford, Julie Arliss is a highly accomplished teacher and author.
-Julie Arliss is a well-known international educator of gifted students with a gift for making the complex simple, and the simple complex.
+Recently awarded a Farmington Fellowship by Harris Manchester College, Oxford, Julie Arliss is a highly accomplished teacher and author.
+She is a well-known international educator of gifted students with a gift for making the complex simple, and the simple complex.
 She is committed to the provision of world-class extension activities for these students, to extend their reach well beyond the curriculum to new areas of knowledge.
 She is a former principal examiner for Cambridge International Examinations and founder of Academy Conferences.